Elyahu41/RabbiOvadiahYosefZmanimApps/README.md

 # Rabbi Ovadiah Yosef Zmanim Website and Apps

-This repository is the main hub that links to the other repositories that can help you find out zmanim according to Rabbi Ovadiah Yosef ZT"L.
+This repository is the main hub that links to the other repositories that can help you find zmanim according to Rabbi Ovadiah Yosef ZT"L.

 <b>Google Play Store and source code:</b>